kkkensuke/staticsite-s3-cloudfront-githubactions-public/README.md

 ## AWS Resources
 AWS resources are configured under `/aws` directory. sensitive information is masked so when you use this repository to create resources for you, you need to replace masked value to yours.
+`aws/` include below resources
+- Route53 Host zone, Route53 records
+- CloudFront Distribution
+- S3 Bucket, bucket policy

+In order to build your own resources, you have to install terraform version v1.8.1.

 ## Github Action
 Github Action workflow is defined under `/.github` directory.
 To use it, you have to setup github actions secrets as below on your github repository.